rachelslaybaugh/NE24/setup.md

 and then press tab.
 The name of the file you just downloaded should appear.
 6. Press enter.
 You will follow the text-only prompts.
 When there is a colon at the bottom of the screen press the down arrow to move down through the text.
 Type yes and press enter to approve the license.
 Press enter to approve the default location for the files.
 Type `yes` and press enter to prepend Anaconda to your `PATH` (this makes the Anaconda distribution the default Python).

+# Doxygen

+You can download the appropriate binaries for your operating system [here](https://www.stack.nl/~dimitri/doxygen/download.html).
+Note that it may be that this only gives you the GUI version.

+For a non-GUI version, you can trying following the build from source directions.
+You can also try using a package manager.
+For **Mac OS X** I use [homebrew](https://brew.sh/).
+I think a good one for **Windows** is [Chocolatey](https://chocolatey.org/).

+# LaTeX

+I think [this](https://latex-project.org/ftp.html) should get you all up and running...
+You can also try a package manager.
+For **Mac OS X** I personally use [TexShop](http://pages.uoregon.edu/koch/texshop/)